 5 Glue the stick into the hand.
 Add the arms to the toilet roll tube.

 Saint Nick wears a red robe, a big red bishop’s hat and fashions a gigantic white, curly beard.
 A remarkable characteristic, and one that seems to be pretty popular this time of year.
 To differentiate him with Santa Claus, his hat is slightly different and he carries a staff (a ‘crozier’).
-If you’d like to turn your Saint Nick craft into Santa, you can always reshape his hat!
+If you’d like to turn your Saint Nicholas craft into Santa Claus, you can always reshape his hat!

 In some European regions Saint Nicholas would deliver the treats personally to the children.
+This can be such an exciting event at nursery or school!
 In other regions he only secretly stops by during the night.
 He’s there to see if children have been naughty or nice, because Father Christmas has quite a lot on his plate as it is.
 He’ll scribble down all the nice names and pass them onto the big man.
 And the naughty children?
 Well, that’s another story.